masato1983/shogo-log3/README.md

 -   problem: When referring to meta information, if the key contains special characters, it must be enclosed in square brackets, which is time consuming.
 -   resolve: The key naming convention is lowerCase.
 -   example: img:common(NG), imgCommon(ok)

+### gulp-json-sass-vars

+-   problem: Critical warning during installation.
+-   resolve: Since it is only used during development, the vulnerability is deemed not to be a particular problem.